As the Love Continues

 As the Love Continues is the tenth studio album by Scottish post-rock band Mogwai, released on 19 February 2021 on Rock Action Records in the UK and Europe, and on Temporary Residence Limited in the US.
 Its UK release date marked the 25th anniversary of Mogwai's first single, "Tuner/Lower".
 It was preceded by the single "Dry Fantasy", and the streaming of a live concert of the album played in full.

 As the Love Continues was met with near universal critical and fan acclaim, including a Mercury Prize nomination in 2021.
-The album topped the UK charts in its first week of release, a position that the band called "totally surreal".
+The album topped the UK Albums Chart in its first week of release, a position that the band called "totally surreal".

 Overview

 The album is the successor to 2017's Every Country's Sun, and was again produced by Dave Fridmann.
 Due to the COVID pandemic, it was recorded at Vada Studios in the UK, with Fridmann producing remotely from the United States.
 It features contributions from Atticus Ross and Kirk Hellie ("Midnight Flit") and Colin Stetson ("Pat Stains").
 The lead single, "Dry Fantasy" was released for download on 29 October 2020, and two other tracks ("Ritchie Sacramento" and "Pat Stains") were also shared prior to the album's release.
 On 13 February, the weekend before the album's release, the band streamed a recording of a live show at Glasgow Tramway where they played the album in full.

 The cover art, by David ("DLT") Thomas, features an image of a stuffed white fox, based on a Library of Congress glass negative image taken in Russia in 1910 by Sergey Prokudin-Gorsky.
 (Note: Information from album liner notes and credits.)